If you are struggling with bad credit, then you have probably heard that credit repair is a popular strategy to fix your score.

 You have a right to an accurate credit report, but only incorrect information can be removed, so collect any paperwork you have to back up your claims.

 Credit repair is not just legal, but it can be an incredibly beneficial step to receive additional benefits and opportunities in the future (aside from an improved credit score).
 If you don't know where to start, you can take a look at our top-rated credit repair companies here.

 Can I Repair My Credit Myself?

-If you are stretched for time and don’t have the resources, hiring a credit repair company to complete the disputes on your behalf may be a better option.
+If you are stretched for time and don’t have the resources, hiring a trusted credit repair company to complete the disputes on your behalf may be a better option.
 Credit repair companies have licensed attorneys and paralegals who understand your rights and can guide you through the entire process.

 How Long Does Credit Repair Take?

 Credit bureaus have 30 to 45 days to respond to disputes, so you can expect to see small initial improvements in this time frame.
 However, each case is unique and the length of time varies per person.

 What Are Some Important Laws Associated With Credit Repair?

 The Credit Repair Organizations Act requires that a for-profit credit repair company must: